longmont dental implants

 What Is the Process?

-The process for dental implants at our office begins with scanning your mouth with an iTero to create a 3D map of it.
+The process for dental implants at our office begins with scanning your mouth with an Primescan to create a 3D map of it.
 If necessary, we extract the tooth, and, unless you need a dental bone graft, we place the implant on the same day!

 If you require a bone graft, you’ll need to wait about four to six months to allow the bone to regenerate before receiving the implant.